himan243/MILTON-SIH26/docs/BModel.md

 2. User interacts, saves favorites, comments, and shares
 3. User joins challenge or community event
 4. User converts from learner to buyer or creator
+5. Bored group of friends/colleagues wanting to have fun

 This is like a digital village market: people do not just buy; they learn, trust, and come back.